Original Publication Date: 06/12/2012

 You should consider using this procedure under the following condition:

-TMM information can be helpful in advanced troubleshooting situations, such as tracking connection flows with multiple TMM instances on CMP platforms.
+TMM information can be helpful in advanced troubleshooting situations, such as tracking connection flows with multiple TMM instances on Clustered Multiprocessing (CMP) platforms.

 You must meet the following prerequisites to use this procedure: